ds4m/topological-data-analysis/persistent-homology/README.md

-# ICERM-TRIPODS-Top-ML
+# Topological Data Analysis
-This subfolder contains persistent homology examples (no machine learning yet)
+This subfolder contains persistent homology examples

+HENRY NOTE: Our plan is to update this to instead use scikit-tda?

 This repository contains scripts for using Ripser (https://github.com/Ripser/ripser) and Hera (https://bitbucket.org/grey_narn/hera) with a Python interface.